 Soil that is poorly compacted

-Soil that is too wet or too soft
+Soil that’s too wet or too soft

-Shrinking soils or soil that is too dry
+Shrinking soils or soil that’s too dry

 Nebraska is known to go through droughts.
 If the soil around your home is dry for an extended period, it can shrink away from your foundation.
 Soil provides support for your foundation, and without it, you could experience home settlement.
 Tree roots can also cause issues for your home.
 Tree roots under your foundation can cause dry soil since they require a lot of water.

 Read more about: .

 There are some home settlement warning signs you should be aware of.

 Wall cracks, doors, and windows that won’t open or close properly are the main interior signs of home settlement.
 While these may seem minor, they are warning signs you may have a bigger problem.